CodeYourFuture/syllabus/docs/js-core-2/week-3/homework.md

 Make sure you work out what you don't understand and spend some time considering how the code works.

+In each of the folders you'll find a `solutions.md` file that will explain more of the solution to you.
+You should read each of them.

 **Note**: This is a private repository.
 Please speak to your Teacher, Buddy or Class Coordinator to get access.
 You should ask them to invite your whole class.

 ## 2) Classwork